basileplus/MFRC522_LPC804/README.md

 Originally based on the Arduino library found at [Arduino_MFRC522v2](https://github.com/OSSLibraries/Arduino_MFRC522v2), this library has been adapted for the NXP LPCXpresso804 board and translated from C++ to C.

 The primary functionality allows you **detect RFID cards**.
-It is supposed to dump information about an RFID card but this function **does not work correctly**.
+The main function is supposed to dump information about an RFID card but this function **does not work correctly**.
 Other functions from the original Arduino library are expected to be compatible.

 ## Compatibility